Consulting Business Plan Template

 • Will you provide services that your competitors don’t offer?

-• Will you make it easier or faster for customers to engage your services?
+• Will you make it easier or faster for more clients to engage your services?

 • Will you offer better pricing?